orion-junkins/river-level-forecasting/README.md

 The accuracy of these forecasts can be compared internally (ie. between model types), and externally (ie against USGS statistically modeled forecasts).

 ## Directory Structure
 This library contains the core River Level Forecasting package (`/src/rlf/`) as well as a collection of scripts (`/scripts/`) to facilitate data management, model training, and result evaluation.
-There is also a collection of demos (`/demos/`) to help showcase core package functionalities, and a directory of Docker containerized AWS lambda applications (`/containers/`) for the automation of data collection and model inference.
+There is also a collection of demos (`/demos/`) to help showcase core package functionalities, and a directory of Docker containerized AWS lambda applications (`/containers/`) for the automation of data collection and model inference in the cloud.

 Single file scripts are documented with headers.
 More complex processes will have directory level READMEs with relavent information.